smash-transport/smash-vhlle-hybrid/README.md

 Before building the full hybrid model, please make sure that the submodules listed above (SMASH, vHLLE, vHLLE params, sampler) are available and already compiled.
 Instructions on how to compile them can be found in the corresponding READMEs.

+The newer versions of ROOT require C++17 bindings or higher, so please make sure to compile SMASH, ROOT, and the sampler with the same compiler utilizing the same compiler flags, which can be adjusted in CMakeLists.txt of each submodule.
+It is also recommended to start from a clean build directory whenever changing the compiler or linking to external libraries that were compiled with different compiler flags.

 ## Building the hybrid model

 Once the prerequisites are met, use the following commands to build the full hybrid model in a separate `build` directory: